Girl Scout Badges

 - Senior - Assistance with Voice for Animals badge

-Each workshop includes a tour of the humane society, a service project, interactions with our classroom animals, and the appropriate badge.
+Each workshop includes a tour of the humane society, a service project, interactions with our classroom animals, activities to complete the badge requirements, and the appropriate badge.
 Workshops usually take 2 hours to complete.

 Our participation fee for badge workshops is based on a sliding scale.
 Adults are free to attend, but siblings are included in the total number of participants.

 - 1-10 Participants: $100